There is more to life than sloe gin – How to make herbal and fruit alcohol infusions out of almost anything

 Around 10:1 or not all I find is the best thing for herbal infusion I found with elderberry vodka, for instance, that just 50g of sugar per litre gave me a rather tart drink that I loved but only around 10% of my mates enjoyed (a poll taken at a party).

 A word on changing the sugar

-You can use any sugar you like but, as GeorgeSalt commented on my sloe gin recipe post, using something like very dark muscavado sugar might initially give a bitter flavour but after a year or two this will mellow.
+You can use any sugar you like but, as GeorgeSalt commented on my sloe gin recipe post, using something like very dark muscovado sugar might initially give a bitter flavour but after a year or two this will mellow.
 Darker sugars also taint the colour of the final product so do bear that in mind if making something you want to be light.
-So for example this will matter more with horseradish vodka than it will do with elderberry gin.
+So, for example, this will matter more with horseradish vodka than it will do with elderberry gin.

 Let the booze infuse